How, where to bet on the NBA 3-Point Contest: Best betting apps, sportsbook promos for NBA All-Star Saturday

 Saturday night of NBA All-Star Weekend is arguably the best part of the entire weekend, highlighted by the 3-point contest and the slam dunk contest.
 While many stars have shied away from participating in the slam dunk contest in recent years, the 3-point contest is the exact opposite.
 Many of the league's biggest superstars, including Damian Lillard, Jamal Murray, Tyrese Maxey and Donovan Mitchell, are participating in the eight-person NBA 3-Point Contest on Saturday from the Intuit Dome in Inglewood, Calif., beginning at 5 p.m.
 ET.

-Lillard, who has won two of the last three 3-point shooting contests, is one of the two co-favorites in the latest 3-point contest NBA odds.
-The 35-year-old nine-time All-Star is a +400 co-favorite with Hornets rookie guard Kon Knueppel.
-Murray follows at +450, while Maxey and Mitchell have +600 odds to win the 2026 NBA 3-Point Contest.
+Lillard, who has won two of the last three 3-point shooting contests, is one of the top choices in the latest 3-point contest NBA odds.
+The 35-year-old nine-time All-Star is +430, trailing only Hornets rookie guard Kon Knueppel (+250).
+The next names on the NBA odds board are Devin Booker (+600), Murray (+650) and Maxey (+650).

 If you're wondering how and where to bet on the 2026 3-point contest, you can use this NBA betting guide.
 Here are some of the top sportsbook promos at betting sites, as well as the that are available for NBA 3-Point Contest 2026.
 You can also read the instructions on how to claim each offer and where to bet on the 3-point contest.